Elizabeth's Story

 Death: September 16th, 1861 | 2 years old | at Muddy Creek at Fort Bridger, Wyoming

-The family traveled to Nebraska, but were late getting there and were advised to wait until the following year to journey to the Salt Lake Valley.
-Therefore, they spent the winter of 1860 in Nebraska.
-The following year, they joined the Joseph Horne Company to go west, leaving July 4, 1861.
+They traveled to Nebraska, because they were late in getting there, and it being late in the season to travel to Utah, they were advised to wait until the next year.
+Heeding that advice they spent the winter of 1860 in Nebraska.
+The following year, they joined the Joseph Horne Company to go west, they left on July 4th, 1861.